Aligning Probabilistic Beliefs under Informative Missingness: LLM Steerability in Clinical Reasoning: Discussion

-A key assumption of learning from missing data is that observation patterns remain constant at deployment.
-This assumption is unlikely to hold as practice evolves~\citep{groenwold2020informative}.
-While we focus on tasks where downstream users are clinicians or healthcare specialists, this work also has implications for patient-facing LLMs.
-As the general public increasingly relies on LLMs to seek health advice~\citep{ayre2025use, shahsavar2023user, kullgren2025national}, the inconsistent impact of representing missing information impacts the downstream reliability of predictions.
-For instance, a patient may prompt an LLM with only a subset of the information in a blood test that they do not understand.
-Ensuring that LLMs handle missingness robustly to such shifts induced by user behavior or practice changes is critical to ensure their safety.

-\paragraph{Limitations.} Our analysis presents evidence of the impact of missingness on LLMs' predictions.
-The observational nature of our analysis aims to reflect the real-world setting in which these models are used and evaluate their potential capacity to leverage contextual information and external knowledge to address not-at-random missingness patterns.
-However, this approach limits the study of observational patterns, as one cannot enforce realistic missing-at-random or missing-not-at-random data that would be captured in model pretraining, thereby limiting the understanding of which types of missingness these models may be robust to.
-Another limitation of our analysis is the focus on zero-shot approaches.
-While further fine-tuning may improve performance and mitigate the impact of missing indicators, the proposed analysis aims to capture the current use of LLMs as experienced by users of publicly available LLMs.
-Finally, our regression is based on a limited number of LLMs, which may hurt the generalizability of the results.
-Our future work will validate these results across a larger number of models.
+\paragraph{Limitations.} Our analysis presents evidence of the impact of missingness on LLMs' probabilistic beliefs.
+The observational nature of our analysis aims to reflect the real-world setting in which these models are used and to evaluate their capacity to leverage contextual information and external knowledge to address non-at-random missingness patterns.
+However, this approach limits the study of observational missingness, as one cannot enforce realistic missing-at-random or missing-not-at-random data that would be captured in model pretraining, thereby limiting understanding of which types of missingness these models may be robust to.
+Our reliance on observational outcomes as the ground truth presents two limitations.
+First, binary outcomes are inherently noisy proxies for evaluating probabilistic beliefs.
+Second, evaluating reasoning based solely on predictive performance fails to assess faithfulness without expert clinical adjudication of the intermediate steps.

 \paragraph{Conclusion.} The proposed analysis offers a crucial insight: the design of LLM applications must pay more attention to the importance of information the user does \emph{not} provide.
-Our results show that different LLMs are disparately impacted by informative missingness, with explicit indicators and prompting strategies improving performance for larger models but hurting smaller ones.
-In our future work, we will explore how prompt tuning and completion, in which users' prompts are updated before inference, may improve the quality of LLM prognoses.
+Our results show that off-the-shelf models are unable to capture informative missingness.
+However, careful steering can align LLMs' probabilistic beliefs with the underlying data-generating process.